-Action Plans must be signed by a doctor showing the date the action plan was filled out by them along with the date that the Action Plan requires review.
+Action Plans must be signed by a doctor showing the date the action plan was completed along with the date that the Action Plan requires review.
+If there is no review date on the Action Plan it is a requirement that you provide the service with a new plan every two years or if there has been a change in the child's medical condition.
 If a current Action Plan is not supplied Annandale After School Centre may suspend the child's enrolment until a current action plan is received.

-Families are responsible for ensuring that all information regarding children's illness, allergies or medical conditions is kept up to date.
-The service will communicate with families and document the outcome of communication in the child's communication plan.
-The Risk Minimisation Plan of each child will be reviewed with the parents when required by the child's medical practitioner.
+Families are responsible for ensuring that all information regarding their children's illness, allergies or medical conditions is kept up to date.
+If there is a change in a child's medical condition or a new Action Plan is provided, the service, in consultation with the family, will update the child's Risk minimisation and Communication Plan